"Astronomy made in Europe"

 - Publication Series

 Until 2016, the EAS oversaw the distribution of papers of general interest in astronomy, such as proceedings of conferences and monographs by way of the EAS Publication Series (published by EDP Sciences), on which members enjoy a 20% discount.
 This was abandoned because of loss of interest in books, in particular for conference proceedings.
-The EAS also has strong links with The Astronomy and Astrophysics Review, where EAS members are granted a much-reduced subscription rate.
+The EAS also had strong links with The Astronomy and Astrophysics Review, where EAS members are granted a reduced subscription rate.

 - Connections with Affiliated Societies

 The EAS provides a natural link to astronomical communities across Europe through relations with its affiliated societies, i.e. the national astronomical societies.
+Business meetings are regularly held between the EAS Council and representative of the affiliated societies.

 - Job Market and other services